DAD

 BY BRIAN RUBIN-SOWERS

 It all began on the Q train.
-It was two nights before my 50th birthday this past December, and I was heading into Manhattan on a rare Monday evening away from my husband and kids to meet friends to see another friend’s one-man show.
+It was two nights before my 50th birthday in December of 2023, and I was heading into Manhattan on a rare Monday evening away from my husband and kids to meet friends to see another friend’s one-man show.
 One stop into my trip, the subway doors slid open across from me, and who should step on but my fairly new friend Judson.
 I’d first met Judson and his husband only four years prior at a mutual friend’s Hanukkah party in our shared neighborhood of Ditmas Park, Brooklyn.
 At the time, it felt like a novelty to meet queer neighbors, so we were excited to be introduced.
 But then a global pandemic happened and, outside of the occasional run-in on the local sidewalks when Judson, his husband, my husband and I would all insist we should make an actual plan to hang out, nothing ever materialized.
 Then, about eighteen months before our fateful night on the Q train, Judson and his husband invited my family to join them for a 4th of July party being hosted in Ditmas Park at the home of three queer men they felt we should meet.
 From that point forth, the seven of us – my husband and I, Judson and his, plus the three who hosted that party – became a circle of friends that spent more and more time together and quickly developed a strong bond and real love for one another.
 Even so, Judson and I never developed a one-on-one relationship outside of the seven.
 Fast forward to the northbound Q train in December.

 “Do you wanna sit and chat or should I give you alone time?”
 Judson asked me in a tone that gave me an instant peek into what I would come to learn is his trademark mix of sly humor and almost superhuman emotional intelligence.